-How to make a WordPress Website Mobile Friendly
+How to Make WordPress Website Mobile-friendly

 Why are mobile-friendly sites important?